Graycot/GraycotLab/blog/2022-04-26-How-to-create-a-website/index.md

 Inside of VS Code *click* **File > Open Folder >** *Navigate to* `myWebsite` *and open the folder. click* **Select Folder**.

 On the left side of the screen in the Explorer, you will find a tab named `myWebsite`.
-This represents the **root folder** of your project. *Right click* `myWebsite` *and select* **New File**. *Name this file* `index.html` This will be the homepage of our website.
-It is named `index.html` because that is the standard convention that browsers know will be your homepage.
+This represents the **root folder** of your project. *Right click* `myWebsite` *and select* **New File**. *Name this file* `index.html` This will be the homepage of your website.
+It is named `index.html` because that is the standard convention that browsers know will refer to the homepage.

 Alright, lets put your programming knowledge to the test and add some code to `index.html`!